pwizenty/Microservice-BasicInfrastructure/MAGMA-Tool/README.md

 # MAGMA-Tool
-This repository contains the MAGMA-Too.
+This repository contains the MAGMA-Tool.

 ## Getting started
 1. Requirements for using the MAGMA-Tool</br>